o19s/quepid/docs/endpoints_solr.md

 ## Find and Rate Missing Documents

+This Modal UI in Quepid  has two query patterns for interacting with Solr.
+The first is the ability for you to craft basic Lucene queries to go find some documents that then can be rated.
+The second query pattern is to return ALL the documents that have been rated for a query, and is in the style of a lookup via list of id's for the documents.

+### Find Documents
 This function sends off whatever you enter to Solr using the standard GET request handler and expects a response type of JSON, wrapped in JSONP.

 ```